-Given the changing population of patients studied over time, we do not feel we have adequate evidence to compare the net health benefits of tafamidis and acoramidis. ("I") Without additional data and analyses comparing the characteristics of the populations studied in HELIOS-B and ATTRibute-CM, we also feel the evidence is insufficient to compare the net health benefits of vutrisiran with either tafamidis or acoramidis. ("I") Additionally, given the findings in HELIOS-B, it may be that a primary issue will be whether combination therapy is superior to monotherapy.
+Given the changing population of patients studied over time, we do not feel we have adequate evidence to compare the net health benefits of tafamidis and acoramidis. ("I") Without additional data on absolute effects with vutrisiran as well as the characteristics of the population studied in HELIOS-B, we also feel the evidence is insufficient to compare the net health benefits of vutrisiran with either tafamidis or acoramidis. ("I") Additionally, once more results become available, it may be that the primary clinical question is around combination therapy versus monotherapy.